GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 - Child of:
  [`Schist`](#schist)

-- A schist that consists of more than 50 percent mica minerals, typically muscovite or biotite.
-Special type included to distinguish this common variety of schist.
 - Include single subcategory of schist to indicate this common kind of schist.
 'Mica rich metamorphic rock' for compound use with schist fabric term would be more compatible with treatment of blueschist